Itzbeloved/devops-learning/READ ME.md

 # trial
 how to
-what to do
+what to do and not to do
-where to go
+where to go and wher to stay